elkocho1/any-font-style-shopify/README.md

 ```

 2. Create a new section and call it "my-custom-fonts.liquid"
-3. Copy this line of code and paste it to this new section and click save.
+3. Copy this line of code paste it to this new section and click save.

 ```
 {% if section.settings.enable %}